reruo321/Java_Practice/Chapter-10/README.md

 Most of Swing components are easy to add or change their border.
 Use setBorder() method derived from JComponent to determine the shape of it.
 If you need additional one, you can implement interface Border by yourself.

 ### LookAndFeel
 Using UIManager class, you can implement an appropriate LookAndFeel, which represents literally look and feel.
-(Skin in short!)
+(UI, or "skin" in short!)

 Use methods in UIManager to get objects, and set your custom LookAndFeel with setLookAndFeel().